Navigam1108/Prod_Hackout/README.md

 </h1>

 <h3 align="center">
-	 Site app that helps you focus with some ambient sounds in the background
+	 Web timer that helps you focus with some ambient sounds in the background
 </h3>